2018 Greenhouse disease and insect management recommendations

 With respect to disease, there has been documentation of strains of Pythium found in Michigan greenhouses that are resistant to mefenoxam (Subdue MAXX).
 Growers should be documenting rates and timing of pesticide applications and be making notes on efficacy.

-If you suspect you have a disease or insect that is resistant to insecticides or fungicides, please contact your local MSU Extension greenhouse educator.
+If you have questions about these insect and disease management recommendations, contact your local MSU Extension greenhouse educator.